Tughlaq Durbar: Plot

-Shortly after the incident, Singam develops an alter ego, presumably from his injuries who does quite the opposite of Singam's doings.
+Shortly after the incident, Singam develops an alter ego, presumably from his injuries, who does the opposite of what Singam does.
 The next day he gets nominated for the counsellor chair, but beforehand, Rayappan asks for 50 lakhs as a deposit for his post, which he got from duping Kamatchi, a wealthy daughter of a moneylending businessman who Singam initially kidnapped with Vasu as a pawn for extorting money from her father with the help of Vasu's hired goons, only to be saved by his alter ego who first resurfaces by thrashing the goons and saving her.
-During elections, both Singam and Mangalam try various corrupt tricks to lure the voters and increase their vote bank.
-Initially, Singam is lagging behind in public opinion and votes due to the lack of money power but manages to gamble on the sympathy by intentionally carrying a pregnant woman Shanti in front of the people to gain voters recognition and trust of the people, much to the horror and dismay of Vasu, but Singam ultimately beats Mangalam to become the new counsellor of J.K Nagar.
+During elections, both Singam and Mangalam resort to various corrupt tactics to lure voters and expand their vote banks.
+Initially, Singam is lagging in public opinion and votes due to the lack of money and power, but manages to gamble on the sympathy by intentionally carrying a pregnant woman Shanti in front of the people to gain voter recognition and trust of the people, much to the horror and dismay of Vasu.
+Still, Singam ultimately beats Mangalam to become the new counsellor of J.K Nagar.

-Now enters Damayanthi and Mayor into the fray, who run an illegal construction and money laundering firm for corporate companies under the pretext of NGO named Aashirvaad Foundation.
-They initially sign a contract with Singam under Rayappan as a mediator for evacuation and demolition of J.K Nagar and offer 50 crores as advance as a bribe.
-But in the wake of the night, Singam's alter ego again resurfaces and leaks the document to media framing Rayappan, Singam and the ruling party under corruption case.
-An agitated Rayappan calls for an urgent party meeting to catch the culprit but is shocked to see the vigilante masked in CCTV.
-He then orders Singam to check the whereabouts of the money hideout, only to find the mask used by the vigilante in there.
-Now begins the cat and mouse game between Singam and vigilante Singam who flunks out what corrupt Singam's plans to do using various tactics and even causes a distrust with Vasu, who leaves him after seeing his evil intentions and Rayappan questioning his loyalty.
+Enter Damayanthi and Mayor into the fray, who run an illegal construction and money-laundering firm for corporate clients under the pretext of an NGO named Aashirvaad Foundation.
+They initially sign a contract with Singam, under Rayappan's mediation, for the evacuation and demolition of J.K Nagar, and offer 50 crores as an advance bribe.
+In the wake of the night, Singam's alter ego resurfaces and leaks the document to the media, framing Rayappan, Singam, and the ruling party in a corruption case.
+An agitated Rayappan calls for an urgent party meeting to catch the culprit, but is shocked to see the vigilante masked in the CCTV footage.
+He then orders Singam to check the location of the money's hideout, only to find the vigilante's mask there.
+Now begins the cat-and-mouse game between Singam and the vigilante Singam, who foils corrupt Singam's plans using various tactics and even sows distrust among Vasu, who leaves him after seeing his evil intentions, and Rayappan, who questions his loyalty.